PattyHarris/FullStackWebDevelopment/NodeAndMongo/Readme-NodeMongoREST.md

 > node install --save express
 </code>

 The "--save" option adds a dependency to the package.json file.
-What this means that if we remove the install node_modules folde, anyone downloading our API, could run "npm install" and npm would re-install all the dependencies (and therefore re-install express).
+What this means that if we remove the install node_modules folder, anyone downloading our API, could run "npm install" and npm would re-install all the dependencies (and therefore re-install express).

 The caret next the version means it's the latest version of express.